a

 ‘Inputs relating to product requirements shall be determined and records maintained (see 4.2.5).
 These inputs shall include:

-1. a) functional, performance, usability and safety requirements, according to the intended use;
+1. a) functional, performance, usability, and safety requirements, according to the intended use;

 2. b) applicable regulatory requirements and standards;